Knowledge Hub

 Waterfall projects

-More traditional waterfall projects follow a structured process where all requirements and deliverables are typically defined at the start of the project.
+More traditional waterfall projects follow a structured process, where all requirements and deliverables are typically defined at the project's outset.
 Waterfall contracts prioritise:

 • Cost certainty through milestone-based payment schedules.